warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-a-wasm-contract.md

 ### Option 1.
 Run a local chain

+To deploy a WASM contract locally, you need to run a local chain and make sure it's configured properly, as shown in the following steps:

 1. Run a local chain as explained here: [Run a local chain](/operate-a-node/run-a-local-chain).
 Note that you'll need to [install Go](https://golang.org/doc/install) 1.22.3 or later and [just](https://github.com/casey/just) 1.34.0 or later.

 2. The next steps require your local account name, or key name.
 You can check the list of available keys by executing this command: